 Dental hygiene plays an important part in gum health.
-Brushing ‘n’ flossing keeps Gingivitis at bay but for some people receding gums can be a matter of genetics, so if several members of your family have receded gums, the odds are that you will too.
+Brushing ‘n’ flossing keeps gingivitis at bay, but for some people receding gums can be a matter of genetics.
+If several members of your family have receded gums, the odds are that you will too.
 I know, it’s shit.

 As we age, our skin loses elasticity – it’s called Elastosis.

 It’s where all those years of lying on the lawn nuking yourself come back to haunt you with skin that looks like crepe paper.
 You know, CREPE PAPER?
 The crinkly stuff we used to make flowers with at school?

 Another perk (not) of ageing is that skin becomes translucent which is why we start to resemble AA road maps by the time we are in our 50s.
 At this stage, PLEASE GOD, DON’T WEAR MINI SKIRTS!

 That said, what the hell, it’s your life so wear what you like.
 Just don’t whinge when somebody turns your saggy backside into a GIF and gets it trending on social media.

 Eyesight naturally deteriorates with age.
 Over time the lens hardens and you struggle to focus.
 You’re permanently squinting and find yourself holding everything at arm’s length, including your kids.
 You can’t thread needles anymore and you have to ask your family to read the small print on food packaging or you run the risk of giving them the shits.